Capital Markets and Portfolio Investment

 Money and Banking System

-The banking system is considered generally sound, thanks to lessons learned during the 1997-1998 Asian crises, and continues to revamp operations, increase capitalization, and reduce costs.
-Non-performing bank loans rose to 4.3 percent of gross loans as of September 2015, down from a high of 11 percent in early 2001.
-Capable bank supervision and strong GDP growth over the last decade also helped banks weather the 2008-2009 global financial crises with little trouble.
+The banking system is considered generally sound, thanks to lessons learned during the 1997-1998 Asian financial crisis, and continues to revamp operations, increase capitalization, and reduce costs.
+Non-performing bank loans rose to 3.04 percent of gross loans as of December 2017, down from a high of 11 percent in early 2001.
+Able bank supervision and strong GDP growth over the last decade also helped banks weather the 2008-2009 global financial crises with little trouble.

 Peruvian law and regulations do not authorize or encourage private firms to adopt articles of incorporation or association to limit or restrict foreign participation.
 There are no private or public sector efforts to restrict foreign participation in industry standards-setting organizations.
 However, larger private firms often use “cross-shareholding” and “stable shareholder” arrangements to restrict investment by outsiders — not necessarily foreigners — in their firms.
 As close families or associates generally control ownership of Peruvian corporations, hostile takeovers are practically non-existent.
 In the past few years, several companies from the region, China, North America, and Europe have begun actively buying local companies in power transmission, retail trade, fishmeal production, and other industries.
 While foreign banks are allowed to freely establish banks in the country, they are subject to the supervision of Peru’s Superintendent of Banks and Securities (SBS).